nyc-bumblebees-2017/phase-1-assessment-steven/part-4/README.md

 - show all the publishers where the book title contains "iOS"
 - show all the publishers for the author "Sandi Metz"

-Copy the terminal output and paste the results into the `part-4/queries.md` file.
+Copy the query statement as well as the terminal output and paste the results into the `part-4/queries.md` file.

 ### Release 3: `INSERT`

 In your terminal, create and execute the following queries:
 - add a new author to the authors table
 - add a new publisher to the publishers table
-- add a new book to the books table with the new author and publisher
+- add a new book to the books table with the new author and publisher you created in release 3

-Copy the terminal output and paste the results into the `part-4/queries.md` file.
+Execute queries to perform the `INSERT` and paste them into `part-4/queries.md`.
+Also execute queries that verify your `INSERT` statements worked.
+Paste the verifying queries and their results into `part-4/queries.md`.

 ### Release 4: `UPDATE`

 In your terminal, create and execute the following queries:
 - update the author named "David Black" to "David A. Black"

-Copy the terminal output and paste the results into the `part-4/queries.md` file.
+Execute queries to perform the `UPDATE` and paste them into `part-4/queries.md`.
+Also execute queries that verify your `UPDATE` statements worked.
+Paste the verifying queries and their results into `part-4/queries.md`.

 ### Release 5: `DELETE`